Why you should be aware of VOCs in carpet and how to deal with them.

 - It could even be a good time to take a short holiday!

 The Australian Carpet Institute, has developed a standard for carpet with low VOC emissions.
 This standard is called the Green Label Plus.
 These “green” carpets have lower VOC emissions than other synthetic carpets and are definitely worth considering.
 However you should make sure the underlay and adhesive used by the carpet installer are also “green” and have low VOC emissions.
 This is due to the fact that often the glue can emit more VOCs than the carpet!

 Natural fibres such as wool and cotton with backing made from Jute or other grassy fibres are usually much longer lasting.
 Natural fibres are also lower in VOCs than carpets made from synthetic fibres such as nylon or olefin.
+Sisal is gaining popularity as a “green” floor covering as it is grown with minimal peticides.
+It is a natural fibre and therefore does not emit any VOCs at all and is long lasting and hard wearing.
+The only issue with Sisal is that it cannot be wet cleaned like traditional carpets.
 Synthetic carpets are usually backed with potentially harmful PVC plastic.

 How do I maintain my new carpet and keep it VOC free?